 Weak layers that continue to produce avalanches for several days or weeks after a storm.

 The presence of a persistent weak layer, alone, doesn’t necessarily mean danger.
-But If a buried, persistent weak layer also produces a high quality shear and is also weak on your strength tests, you should definitely avoid avalanche terrain where those conditions exist.
+But If a buried, persistent weak layer also produces unstable test results or has caused recent avalanche activity, you should definitely avoid avalanche terrain where those conditions exist.